Trenz-Electronic/TE060X-GigaBee-Reference-Designs/GigaBee_XPS14.2-FlashWriter/README.markdown

 - Run "Hardware"->"Generate Bitstream"
 - Run "Project"->"Export Hardware Design to SDK..."
 - select "Export & Launch SDK"
-- select "SDK\SDK_Workspace" as Workspace folder
+- select "hw\SDK\SDK_Workspace" as Workspace folder

 The flashwriter SW executable is small in size can run from the 64kB BRAM!
 No bootloader is necessary.